Religious Education

 Impact

-• Extend their knowledge and understanding of religions and beliefs.
+Extend knowledge and understanding of major religions, non-religious worldviews, and cultural practices.

-• Develop a religious vocabulary and interpret religious symbolism in a variety of forms.
+Develop a rich religious vocabulary and can interpret religious symbolism in a variety of forms.